izzyacademy/MassiveData-Course-Resources/DataSets/MongoDB/README.md

 ./mongo.imports.sh

-# You should see an output similar to this
+# You should see an output similar to this for each collection imported successfully
 13 document(s) imported successfully.
 0 document(s) failed to import.

 ```